Modern Slavery

 ILF Scotland employs a wide range of appropriately trained and experienced personnel to carry out the required assessments with disabled people and to determine the necessary requirements to support their independent living goals and objectives.

-ILF Scotland aims to adopt and influence new ways of utilising social policy to improve its primary purpose and to secure groundbreaking approaches to managing our workforce.
+ILF Scotland aims to adopt and influence new ways of utilising social policy to improve its primary purpose and to secure ground breaking approaches to managing our workforce.

 Key to our organisational successes is a strong commitment to actively engaging and listening to those we support and to those we employ.

-In doing so we expect that all potential contractors/suppliers will demonstrably comply with clear ethical and moral standards whilst maintaining high business and professional standards in relation to all policy and legislative requirements.
+Supply Chains are an integral element of our successful organisation and the appointment or adoption of any third-party provider is carried out utilising the procurement protocols expected of us and as laid out by the Scottish Government.
+In doing so we expect that all potential contractors and suppliers will demonstrably comply with clear ethical and moral standards whilst maintaining high business and professional standards in relation to all policy and legislative requirements.
 ILF Scotland operates within, and is guided accordingly by, the practices clearly laid out by Scottish Government procurement policy and practice.

-ILF Scotland adopts a non-tolerance approach to all issues associated with modern slavery and/or human trafficking and this approach is built upon and enshrined within a suite of organisational policies that are regularly reviewed and updated as required.
+ILF Scotland adopts a non-tolerance approach to all issues associated with modern slavery and / or human trafficking and this approach is built upon and enshrined within a suite of organisational policies that are regularly reviewed and updated as required.

 In keeping with organisational commitment of openness and transparency, all our policies including Anti-Bribery and Corruption are publicly available.
 We will develop additional support and guidance to our workforce as required.